Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Conclusion

 \looseness=-1 In this work we introduce \textbf{thoughtbubbles}, the first adaptive parallel computation architecture that's 1) trainable without additional supervision beyond LM loss 2) allocates computation and memory at interpretable regions of uncertainty and 3) performs better than baseline models in both perplexity and across a suite of zero-shot evals on both parameter-matched and computation-matched settings.

-This method unlocks the previously missing input-adaptivity of transformer computation, which allows our model to solve more difficult tasks that require scaling inference-time computation.
-We demonstrate the efficacy of our method via a suite of zero-shot evaluations on models pretrained on both \owt and \pesto in both computation and parameter matched settings.
-Excitingly, our method at a smaller 319M scale outperformed baselines at 772M scale.
+This method unlocks a form of input-adaptivity in transformer computation, which allows our model to solve more difficult tasks that require scaling inference-time computation.
+We demonstrate the efficacy of our method via a suite of zero-shot evaluations as well as gsm8k evaluations in both computation and parameter matched settings at 1.9B parameters; furthermore, in our scaling experiments between 150M-772M parameters, we discovered that our method at a smaller 319M scale outperformed baselines at 772M scale.

-Most importantly, our model enables learning latent adaptive computation in a language model already during the pre-training phase.
+\looseness=-1 Most importantly, our model enables learning latent adaptive computation in a language model already during the pre-training phase.
 Unlike CoT approaches, it does not rely on being exposed to step-wise instructions during pre-training.

-We hope that this will unlock a new generation of transformer architectures with more general latent computation, which in turn enables more helpful and capable reasoning models.
+We hope that this will unlock a new generation of transformer architectures with more general latent computation---a step towards enhancing input-adaptive methods like chain-of-thoughts to be fully latent and integrated as a part of pretraining.